AWARD PROGRAM OVERVIEW

 Established: Artists have demonstrated advanced techniques; shown a commitment to their art practice; and are recognized in their community as artists.
 They have publicly presented a significant body of independent work and serve as mentors in their respective artistic community.

-Traditional or contemporary visual art in fields such as, but not limited to, carving, photography, beading, weaving, jewellery, painting, masks, sculpture, stonework, printmaking, basketry, textiles, and media art.
+- Practice traditional or contemporary visual art in fields such as, but not limited to, carving, photography, beading, weaving, jewellery, painting, masks, sculpture, stonework, printmaking, basketry, textiles, and media art

 - BC Achievement board members may not submit a nomination